-New students have advising and registration times assigned to them once they have met with an educational planner.
+New students have a registration time assigned to them once they have met with an educational planner.

 Mail-in or walk-in students who want to take six or fewer credits and have not seen an adviser can register the day after continuing and former students.